projectcalico/calico/master/networking/advertise-service-ips.md

 #### How service external IP advertisement works

 Advertising a service’s external IPs works similarly to cluster IP, except that you add the CIDR blocks corresponding to each service’s external IPs to your BGP configuration resource.
-For a service’s external IPs to be advertised, the service must have **externalTrafficPolicy: Local**.
+For a service’s external IPs to be advertised, the service must configured with **externalTrafficPolicy: Local**.

 #### Tips for success